Skip to main content

 DataDescription

-MaximumThe maximum value found in the array
+MaximumThe largest value found in the array.

 SignalDescription

-DoneTriggered when the calculation is complete
+DoneTriggered when the calculation is successfully completed.

 Usage